Dice

 He’s a good ol’ feller, that’s for sure.

-other spellings: fellow, guy, man, fella, and ol’ boy
+variations: fellow, guy, man, fella, ol’ boy

 ★ "Feller" usually isn’t insulting - it’s folksy.
 It can be neutral ("some feller") or warm ("good ol’ feller"), depending on tone. ★

-Origin
+Origin and Etymology

 "Feller" comes directly from "fellow," a word dating back to Old English.
 In Appalachian and Southern speech, the final syllable shifted to "-er," creating the common local form.

-Notes
+Usage Notes

 "Feller" shows up all through Appalachian storytelling, songs, and everyday speech.
 It’s one of those words outsiders instantly recognize as "hillbilly talk," but to locals it’s just normal.